'Wednesday' Season 2: Netflix Renewal Status and What We Know So Far

 To everyone’s surprise, Wednesday didn’t arrive the week leading up to Halloween.
 However, it’s been more than worth the wait.
 After a dark and incredibly fun season of Wednesday, we know fans will be eager to see where the series goes next.
-It’s still early days, as we wait for Netflix to make a decision on the future of Wednesday.
-Fans shouldn’t worry, we’re confident that Wednesday will be renewed soon.
+It’s still early days but in its first week, the series has exceeded over 341,000,000 million hours, which means fans shouldn’t worry, we’re 100% confident that Wednesday will be renewed soon.

 Wednesday was one of the most anticipated Netflix shows of 2022.
 Aided by the fact that Tim Burton, who made his television directorial debut on Wednesday, was attached to the project as both a producer and a director.
 Not to mention once Netflix revealed the first look of Jenna Ortega in costume as the iconic Wednesday Addams, it only made fans that much more excited.